Every One. All Ways.

 We stay focused on how best to provide after-school tutoring and targeted social-emotional support for students during non-school time.
 We continue to meet with key community partners, a Youth Services Committee, school staff, and parents to understand how to arrange these essential supports.

 We encourage each student to have both personal and academic goals for the school year.
-Whether a student is enrolled with 10K Degrees, Academic Wednesdays, Marin County Library Live Tutor and Homework Help, or Kahn Academy, there are several academic pathways to follow.
-Additionally, our Youth Center continues to develop an awareness of social-emotional, mental health, and social justice issues that surface weekly.
-These are learning opportunities that will need sufficient resources, more community partnerships, and your help to work effectively and efficiently with each student.
+Whether a student is enrolled with 10K Degrees, Academic Wednesdays, or Kahn Academy, there are several academic pathways to follow.
+Additionally, our Youth Center continues to develop an awareness of social-emotional, mental health, and social justice issues.
+These are learning opportunities that will need sufficient resources, more community partnerships, and your help to work effectively with each student.

 We encourage you to reach out to your teachers, family advocates, school counselors, Shoreline Mentors, library staff, sports coaches, and mentors who can help your family connect with necessary resources.